Out of pandemic anti-Blackness, a case for pan-Africanism

 We have made our lives our shields, protecting us against the constant coughing of a world bent on forcing Black “inferiority” down our throats.
 But what COVID-19 has shown us is that lives lived shut away from the dangers outside do not need to be lived in isolation.
 They do not even need to be lived locally.

 Nightly Instagram DJ parties create instant communities, discussion, exchange, and transforms a concert into a virtual society.
 Pan-Africanism can be similarly lived.
 Instead of listening to our Youssou N‘Dour’s Dakar-Kingston and Bob Marley’s Survival albums at home, we might also enjoy the option of doing so with similarly minded people around the world.
 Instead of attempting to proselytise the uninterested, time might be better spent at global hangout spots with those of us who need no convincing.

-under the weight of enforced self-hate might not only have to rely on the love of a great auntie but also the shoulder of an ever-present pan-African world.
+The Black toddler girl who broke down under the weight of enforced self-hate might not only have to rely on the love of a great auntie but also the shoulder of an ever-present pan-African world.